Running the Examples

 .

-For example to write some data into one of the Postgres instances:
+For example to write some data into the Postgres instance:

 Note that you can tear down all the containers with: